First Timers Guide

 For your feet – bring a pair of light to medium weight socks to change into before you put your ski or snowboard boots on.
 If the sock is too thick or if you’re wearing too many, it could make your boots too tight, reducing circulation which causes cold feet.
 Dry socks are key to keeping your feet warm!

 For your head – Helmets are recommended for skiing and snowboarding and are included in every rental package Mount Pakenham offers.
 It is important to wear a properly fitted ski/snowboard specific helmet.
 Helmets should fit snuggly and not obstruct vision.
 Helmets can be worn with or without a light head covering underneath such as a balaclava.
 Thick hats or hats with pom-poms will not allow the helmet to sit properly on the head and should therefore be avoided.
 A lot of helmets have insulation so (unless it’s a really cold day), you should be fine without anything underneath it.
-On those cold days, wearing goggles can help to keep your face warm.
+On those cold days, wearing goggles and a neck warmer (neck tubes or gators) can help to keep your face warm.
 The use of goggles and/or sunglasses can also allow you to see better and help to protect your eyes from the bright snow and harmful UV rays.

 If your child is dressed properly there should be no issues getting through their lesson.